smartdevicelink/sdl_evolution/proposals/0315-Add-RPC-Conflict-Management.md

 ## Potential downsides

 1. This would be a complex system that takes control of RPC conflict management away from the HMI - where it is currently located - and puts it into a new, centralized system.
 At the least that means that OEMs will have to do quite a bit of HMI work to remove those old systems.
 This also means that re-implementing many current HMI-based RPC conflict management systems will be impossible and OEMs will have to work with this new system.
-2. This also adds new config files that are not updatable outside of a firmware update (i.e. it's not a policy change).
-3. Implementing this feature will force only one modal RPC to ever be displayed for every OEM implementing SDL.
+2. Implementing this feature will force only one modal RPC to ever be displayed for every OEM implementing SDL.

 ## Impact on existing code